-Roofing including roof space

-Repair category 2

-Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses, however a number of chipped, slipped and broken slates were noted.
-Deterioration to the ridge was also evident.
-Weathering and staining was noted to the flat roof.
+Roofing including roof space Repair category 2 Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses however a number of missing and chipped slates were noted.
+On going maintenance should be anticipated for a roof of this type and age.
+There is evidence of woodworm holes within the roof space, however treatments were carried out in 1998 and are under a 30 year guarantee.
+Slight puddling was noted to the flat roof covering at the time of our inspection.
 It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.
-There was a very limited inspection of the roof space due to the positioning and size of the access hatch, however a number of the roofing timbers were noted to

 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes A rear gutter joint shows signs of leakage and the cast iron components show evidence of corrosion.
-It will be appreciated that the inspection was carried out during dry weather conditions.
+Notes No significant disrepair was noted to the rainwater goods.
+It will however be appreciated that the inspection was carried out during mostly dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.